hakaru-dev/hakaru/docs/intro/samplegen.md

 # Generating Samples from your Hakaru Program #

 The `hakaru` command is used to indefinitely generate samples from a Hakaru program.
+The `hakaru` command is an importance sampler, so each sample is assigned a weight.
+These weights are typically `1.0`, but this might not be the case for all Hakaru programs.

 ## Usage ##